Greece Foodies

 2. Mainland Greece – Greek cuisine

-Traditional pastry pies are another important part of Greek cuisine.
+Traditional pastry pies are another vital part of Greek cuisine.
 Various procedures are used, giving the pastry a broad range of consistencies, from thin transparent sheets to crumbly and richer ones.
 The Greek imagination has produced an almost limitless delectable combination of these pastries.
 Sweet pies with milk, rice, cinnamon, yogurt, savory cheese pie, wild greens, herbs, meats, or Greek spinach pie are endless among these traditional dishes.

-Thrace, Macedonia, Thessaly, Epirus, and the Peloponnese all manufacture their unique pies, baked or pan-cooked.
+Thrace, Macedonia, Thessaly, Epirus, and the Peloponnese all manufacture unique pies, baked or pan-cooked.
 They are the perfect complement to a lavishly arranged table and take pride in place in every regional cuisine.

 3. Islands of Greece